block-commons/block-commons/content/publication/mm-tracking-1/index.md

 - politeia-decision-support

 ---
-This report considers the DCR order books and market dynamics since the start of market making activities by i2 Trading.
+This report considers the DCR order books and market dynamics since the start of market making activities by i2 Trading (see this approved [proposal](https://proposals.decred.org/proposals/2eb7ddb29f151691ba14ac8c54d53f6692c1f5e8fe06244edf7d3c33fb440bd9) for background).

 See [this previous report](/publication/orderbook-analysis/) for background on order book data collection and comparison with other projects.